valencik/mastersAPSC/documents/thesis/thesis.md

 Users of the database can now sort entries by their number of authors, or count the number of times someone was first author on an entry.
 Additionally, almost every aggregation query[^see-aggregation] made in this work relies on unwinding a data array at some stage.

 [^first-author]: The significance, if any, of being first author changes amongst journals.
-A clever data scientist would want to consider the `<REFRENCE>` information along with any first author analysis.
+A clever data scientist will want to consider the `<REFRENCE>` information along with any first author analysis.
 [^see-aggregation]: See the [MongoDB Aggregation Framework](#mongodb-aggregation-framework) section for more details.

 %- Getting into SQL vs NoSQL here...